 Manage third-party drivers

-Businesses that deliver, whether it’s a logistics & supply chain company, an ecommerce, or a retailer, often have different kinds of drivers.
+Businesses that deliver, whether it’s logistics & supply chain companies, an eCommerce, or a retailer, often have different kinds of drivers.

 In fact, after the on-demand industry boom, many businesses have started utilizing independent, freelance drivers as a part of their local fleets through custom mobile apps.